-Grace makes every attempt to offer a wide range of courses in physical locations and online synchronously and via archived video (asynchronously).
+Grace makes every attempt to offer a wide range of courses at its locations and online synchronously and via archived video (asynchronously).
 Bible exposition and theology courses required by the undergraduate and MABS and MDiv degree programs, as applicable, are typically offered at least once annually.
-Biblical language courses are typically offered at least once every two years.